BfArM - Federal Institute for Drugs and Medical Devices

 Reports issued by professional users (e.g. doctors, nurses) and operators (e.g. hospitals) are important for a variety of reasons.
 In practice, fewer than 10% of the cases submitted to the BfArM included direct reports by professional users or operators.
 Moreover, informal statements of users or user organisations reveal concerns regarding the legal reporting system which is suggestive of potential underreporting.

-For this reason, the unit Medical Devices Methods Research is implementing the project "Improving Incident Reporting", funded by the Federal Ministry of Health.
-It is the goal of this project to increase professional users’ motivation to report incidents to directly the BfArM, while ensuring high data quality of the reports at the same time.
-In order to reach this goal, we are developing, testing, and evaluating scientifically sound solutions and proposals for hands-on measures.
+For this reason, BfArM's Medical Devices division implemented the project "Improving Incident Reporting", funded by the Federal Ministry of Health.
+Goal of this project was to increase healthcare professionals’ motivation to report incidents directly to BfArM, while ensuring high data quality of the reports at the same time.

 The reporting system for risk detection and assessment of so-called "serious incidents" in medical devices (e.g. implants, catheters) contributes significantly to the safety of medical devices in Germany and Europe.
 These incidents are events that occur with medical devices that are already on the market with regular CE marking and where a product defect is considered to be the cause of a death or a serious deterioration in the state of health of, for example, a patient.
 A particularly important reporting source of risk information are professional users and operators of medical devices, such as physicians and nurses in hospitals, because only professional users and operators can directly experience the relevant incidents and transmit essential information.

 Incident reports are currently transmitted online to the Federal Institute for Drugs and Medical Devices (BfArM) using reporting forms.
-Using the new available mobile communication standard, the reporting system is taken to the next level: Risk Reporting 4.0.
-In the project, the BfArM is developing a reporting app for hospital employees that supports hospital-internal reporting processes.
+Using the new available mobile communication standard, the reporting system can be taken to the next level: Risk Reporting 4.0.
+In the project, the BfArM developed a reporting app for hospital employees that supports hospital-internal reporting processes.
 The core functionality is the supported creation of an incident report including additional multimedia information.
 Reports can be transmitted directly to the BfArM or are first forwarded to a hospital-internal central office.

-The project is part of the joint project GIGA FOR HEALTH funded by the Ministry of Economic Affairs, Industry, Climate Action and Energy of the State of North Rhine-Westphalia, in which the first 5G-medical campus in Europe is being developed at a university hospital.
+The project was part of the joint project GIGA FOR HEALTH funded by the Ministry of Economic Affairs, Industry, Climate Action and Energy of the State of North Rhine-Westphalia, in which the first 5G-medical campus in Europe was developed at a university hospital.

 Funding